Start selling online in foreign markets using an international payment gateway

 Fraud and risk management

 EMV chip card acceptance has proven effective in reducing card present fraud, but has also been a primary driver of payment card fraud online.
 Any businesses operating in the eCommerce space must take precautions, both in the form of technology solutions and best practices, to protect themselves.
-Merchants should look to a processing partner like Vantiv for the necessary technology and services to thwart international online fraud.
+Merchants should look to a processing partner like Vantiv for the necessary technology and services to thwart international online fraud and accept secure payments.

 To learn more about how an international payment gateway can benefit your business, and how Vantiv can help your business enter the global marketplace, contact us.